Robyn Lambley: Politics

 Lambley was preselected by the Country Liberal Party (CLP) to contest the 2010 Araluen by-election following the resignation of Jodeen Carney, winning the by-election with 68.04% of votes cast.

 Following the Country Liberal Party's victory in the 2012 territory election, the CLP voted Lambley deputy leader of the party (and Deputy Chief Minister to Terry Mills), replacing Kezia Purick who had been deputy leader prior to the election.
 She and Mills were initially sworn in as a two-person government, pending the full ministry's swearing-in on 3 September.
 At that time, among other portfolios, Lambley became Treasurer.

 Lambley resigned as the Deputy Chief Minister on 5 March 2013, but stayed on as Treasurer.
 In a March cabinet reshuffle, Lambley became Minister for Health, a post she retained when Mills was ousted in favour of Adam Giles.

 Lambley was sacked from cabinet in February 2015 for helping Willem Westra van Holthe and John Elferink line up support for their attempted party-room coup against Giles.
 She resigned from the CLP on 17 June 2015 after the release of a proposed redistribution of electoral boundaries that would see her seat of Araluen dismantled.
 A revised map later saw Araluen retained.

 Lambley contested Araluen as an independent in the 2016 Territory election.
 On the primary vote, she finished just a few hundred votes ahead of her replacement as CLP candidate, Stephen Brown.
 However, she easily defeated Brown on Labor preferences, taking 58 percent of the two-party vote.

 Lambley often communicates with voters in her district with 'drive thru chats', where she sits by the side of the road and waits for people to pull over and discuss local issues within her community.

 On 18 March 2020, Lambley joined the Territory Alliance party founded by former chief minister Terry Mills.
 She also became deputy leader of Territory Alliance, once again becoming Mills' deputy as she had been Deputy Chief Minister to Mills in the previous CLP government.

 Lambley was the only member of Territory Alliance to be re-elected in the 2020 general election, narrowly retaining her seat despite an 8.1% swing against her.
 In October 2020, Lambley confirmed she had resigned from the party and would once again represent Araluen as an independent.
+She became Speaker of the Assembly after the CLP won power in 2024.